arthurkuhn/codejam-2016/Node Server/README.md

 ## Requirements

 - [Node and npm](http://nodejs.org)
-- MongoDB: our own remote MongoDB database URI is configured in `config/database.js`
+- MongoDB: our own remote MongoDB database URI is configured in `config/database.js` don't change it :)

 ## Installation